 The object’s perceived shape shifts significantly as visitors move through the adjacent lobby space.
 Walking a closer elliptical orbit around the Toroid reveals a variety of relational effects generated as the structural wood lattice intersects the boundary of the toroid’s surfaces.
 The detailing and finish of the object belie the intense, repetitive physical effort required for its making, and the final result presents the polished “easiness” we expect from digital objects.

-Commissioned as part of the Regional Arts and Culture Council's 2016-2017 Installation Art Series (w) with the support of Portland State University's School of Architecture (w).
+Stacked Toroid was commissioned as part of the City of Portland’s Regional Arts and Culture Council's Installation Art Series (w) with the support of Portland State University's School of Architecture (w).